 - When visitation, or insistence on telephone conversations with a child, creates hostility because of the custodial parents’ attempts to interfere with them, it can be a reason for less frequent contact.
 However, see below for caveats.

 The Appeals Court also noted that cards and letters can count toward establishing a relationship with the child but sending them to a child who is very young lessens their meaning.
-Telephone calls between a parent and a very young child also lessens the meaning of the contact.
+Telephone calls between a parent and a very young child also lessen the meaning of the contact.

 Strategies for Protecting Your Parental Rights while in the Military

 The first step is to understand the law where your child lives.
 If it isn’t clear to you how the law would be interpreted, spend an hour with a family law attorney who can advise you.
 An ounce of prevention is worth a pound of cure.